jdharkin/Todoro/design.md

 Each todo list entry is represented as in individual file.
 Top level of the todoro folder has unfinished entries and folders for finished and finished repeating items.

+the root of the todo list has a file .todoconfig that contains important information about the todo list

 todo/
 	(active todo items)
 	repeat/